oracle/graal/truffle/docs/Profiling.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-Alternatively `--cpusampler.ShowTiers=0,2` will only show interpreted time and time spent in tier two compiled code, as shown bellow.
+Alternatively `--cpusampler.ShowTiers=0,2` will only show interpreted time and time spent in tier two compiled code, as shown below.

 ```
 -----------------------------------------------------------------------------------------------------------------------------------------